Hasan-Baig/SYSC3303_Group_Project/readme.txt

     -> floorSubsystem and related classes

 - File Names
+DirectionLamp.java
+	-> This class models the direction lamps inside and outside the elevator.
+It indicates the direction of the elevator.
+It has a direction and status of on or off
+Information.java
+	-> This class contains all the static final variables used in the system Network.java
+	-> The Network superclass contains generic methods to make it easier for sending and receiving packets.
+Packet.java
+	-> The Packet class contains helper functions to manipulate byte arrays.
+The methods allow for printing byte[], combining byte arrays and a toString method.

-ELEVATOR SUBSYSTEM:
+/***** ELEVATOR SUBSYSTEM *****/
 ArrivedES.java
 	-> This class implements the ElevatorState interface to set the State to Arrived and change characteristics of the Elevator.
 Elevator.java
 	-> The Elevator threads floorsToVisit arraylist is updated by requests received from the Elevator Subsystem.
 When there are requests to be serviced and the elevator is in the IDLE state, it will service requests.
 It will also inform the scheduler through the arrival sensor at each floor it approaches to check if it should stop.
 It also changes the states of the state machine.
 ElevatorButton.java
-	-> This class simulates a floor button inside an elevator
+	-> This class simulates a floor button inside an elevator ElevatorState.java

-ElevatorState.java
 	-> This interface holds all the methods that the Elevator States use to implement the logic.
 ElevatorSubsystem.java
 	-> This class controls the elevators in the system.
 It will receive requests from the scheduler at an initialized port and will pass the request on to the appropriate elevator.
 ElevatorTest.java
 	-> A jUNIT test class to test the methods of the Elevator class.
 IdleES.java
 	-> This class implements the ElevatorState interface to set the State to Idle and change characteristics 	    of the Elevator.
 MovingES.java
 	-> This class implements the ElevatorState interface to set the State to Moving and change 			   characteristics of the Elevator.

+/***** FLOOR SUBSYSTEM *****/
 Floor.java
+  	-> The floor class models a floor that has nShaft elevator shafts with an up or
+           down button to request and elevator and a lamp above each shaft to signal an elevator arrival.
+FloorButton.java
+	-> This class simulates a floor button on a floor FloorRequestCreator.java
+	-> The FloorRequestCreator class will create and print nRequests with parameters from the Information class.
+These requests can then be copied and pasted in to the floorRequest.txt file.
+FloorSubsystem.java
-  -> The Floor thread will read in events from an input file and will try to put a request in the scheduler
+	-> The FloorSubsystem thread will read in events from an input file and will try to put a request in the scheduler and then peek ahead to the next request and sleep until time elapsed to send the next floor request to the scheduler
-     while the previous request has been acknowledged.

 FloorTest.java
 	-> A jUNIT test class to test the methods of the Floor class.
-Currently empty
+Currently empty floorRequests.txt

-Information.java
-	-> A class that stores the constants of Iteration1 and the enumerators for the lamp state, motor direction, door state and direction lamp.
+  -> A text file containing 100 event requests in the form of
+          "TIME FLOOR FLOORBUTTON CARBUTTON"

+/***** SCHEDULER SUBSYSTEM *****/
 Scheduler.java
-	-> The scheduler thread is a shared resource between the floor and elevator subsystems.
-The floorSubsystem will place requests into the Scheduler and the elevatorSubsystem will get and handle those requests.
+	-> The Scheduler is responsible for handling incoming requests from the floor Subsystem and passing 		   requests to the elevator subsystem.
+This is done with the implementation of a state machine.
+SchedulerStateMachine.java
+	-> The scheduler statemachine implements runnable and is in charge of implementing the state machine for 	    the scheduler SchedulerStateMachineTest.java
+	-> This test class tests the state transistions of the state machine with how it interprets test data.
 SchedulerTest.java
 	-> A jUNIT test class to test the methods of the Scheduler class.

-SchedulerStateMachine.java
-	-> The scheduler statemachine implements runnable and is in charge of implementing the state machine for the scheduler

-SchedulerStateMachine.java
-	-> This test class tests the state transistions of the state machine with how it interprets test data.

-floorRequests.txt
-  -> A text file containing 100 event requests in the form of
-          "TIME FLOOR FLOORBUTTON CARBUTTON"
+Currently empty

 - Set-up Instructions

 	1. Unzip project folder and import into Eclipse
-	2. Run ElevatorSystem.java file (main program)
+	2. Run SchedulerStateMachineTest.java file (scheduler system)
+	3. Run ElevatorSubystem.java file (elevator system)
+	4. Run FloorSubsystem.java file (floor system)
-	3. Run SchedulerStateMachineTest.java JUnit file to run unit test
+	5. Run SchedulerStateMachineTest.java JUnit file to run unit test
+	6. Run ElevatorTest.java JUnit file to run unit test